Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

       necessity.
 We have observed that AI-generated unit tests excessively use ``mock`` to write weak tests that ignore the broader context of the code being tested.
     * **Keep comments concise and curated**: Humans are reading every comment on every PR and issue.
 Help us out by keeping comments short and direct.
-PR review comments can be marked as resolved without commenting "Done" on every one.

 Review Process
 --------------